-- serial (basestring) The serial number of the token - info The key of the info in the dict - value The value of the info - value_type The type of the value.
-If set to "password" the value is stored encrypted :type value_type: basestring :param user: The owner of the tokens, that should be modified :type user: User object :return: the number of modified tokens :rtype: int
+- serial (basestring) The serial number of the token - info The key of the info in the dict - value The value of the info - value type The type of the value.
+If set to "password" the value is stored encrypted :type value_type: basestring :param user: The owner of the tokens, that should be modified :type user: User object :return: the number of modified tokens :rtype: int on token to a user.
+If the I II (is given,

-'''

-privacyidea.lib.token.assign_token(serial, user, pin=None, encrypt_pin=False, err_message=None)
+''' privacyidea.lib.token.assign_token(serial, user, pin=None, encrypt_pin=False, err_message=None)

-'''

 Assign token to a user.
-If the PIN is given, the PIN is reset.
+If the PIN is given, the PIN is reset. '''